 The employment license is valid for one year and can be renewed every year and is valid only for the particular job title.

-If you are an EU/EEA citizen you need not worry about anything when you move to Malta, however third country nationals must ensure they have a valid visa.
+If you are an EU/EEA citizen you need not worry about learning how to live and work in Malta too much, however, third-country nationals must ensure they have a valid visa.

 You can go to the nearest Maltese Embassy in your country who will assist you in your applications.